-Welcome remarks by ADB President Takehiko Nakao at the Second Asian Judges Symposium on Environment: Natural Capital and the Rule of Law held in Manila, Philippines on 2 December 2013 (as drafted).
+Welcome remarks by ADB President Takehiko Nakao at the Second Asian Judges Symposium on Environment: Natural Capital and the Rule of Law on 2 December 2013 in Manila, Philippines (as drafted).

 The Honorable Chief Justice of the Supreme Court of the Philippines, Maria Lourdes Sereno; Chief Justices of Asian countries, Dr. Woo-Park and Mr. Perez; senior members of Asia and the Pacific's judiciaries; distinguished speakers; ladies and gentlemen: